 I believe this school is excellent.
 My daughter attends this school and she has exceeded in all her school subjects.
 She has been in spelling bee contests and has score highly in all of her state exams.
 I cant complain about this school my 2 older children well that are now adults also attended Taft and they loved it.

-Taft Elementary School is a public elementary school in Redwood City.
-The principal of Taft Elementary School is Patricia Pelino, who can be contacted at email@example.com.
-561 children attend Taft Elementary School and identify as Hispanic; White, non-Hispanic; and Asian.
+Taft Elementary School is a public elementary school in North Fair Oaks.
+The principal of Taft Elementary School is Robyn Miller, whose e-mail is email@example.com.
+561 students attend Taft Elementary School and are mostly Hispanic; White, non-Hispanic; and Asian/Pacific Islander.
 73% of the Taft Elementary School students are "limited in English proficiency."
-91% of the 561 students here are paying reduced lunch prices.
-The student to teacher ratio at Taft Elementary School is 17:1.
+75% of the 561 students here have subsidized lunches.
+The ratio of students to teachers at Taft Elementary School is 17:1.
 Fair Oaks Elementary School is one of the nearest elementary schools.

 - P.E. classes